Tekaichi/Bias-Reduction-in-Crowdsourced-ContentModeration-Tasks/README.md

 In Sandbox, create the task using the same process as described above.
 The only difference is that when Previewing the task, you will be able to see the Worker view.

 ### Dataset
 In the folder data, we have available three datasets to be used in the experimental setup. dataset-annotate.csv, which is meant for the Annotate-Justify task. verify-to-america.csv which is meant to the Verify-Task to be deployed in USA. verify-to-india.csv which is meant to the Verify-Justify to be deployed in India.
-Both the verify datasets, are simulations of a biased first step.
+Both the verify datasets are simulations of a biased first step.